Frequently

 when you call to make an appointment.
 There is a separate fee for this service.

-An excellent resource for women who are undecided or not yet ready to make their decision is the Pregnancy
+An excellent resource for women who are undecided or not yet ready to make their decision is Pregnancy

-Options Workbook.
-This workbook covers all three
+Options.
+Website covers all three

 how you feel in an easy-to-read format with room for writing,